Skip to content

 Description

 The Sage Fixed Assets database only contains one set of depreciation information at any given time.
-You can't reverse depreciation; only run depreciation to a different date.
+You can't undo depreciation.
 The program is designed to run depreciation to any given date into the past and the future and reproduce consistent reports.
-This assumes you've changed no the assets.
+These steps assume you haven't changed critical depreciation fields on assets.
+Reports will be blank if you just change the reporting period on the report definition window.

 Resolution